tahonermann/text_view/README.md

 $ cd ..
 ```

-# Building and installing `text_view`
+# Building and installing [Text_view]
-`text_view` is currently a header-only library, so no build or installation is required.
+[Text_view] is currently a header-only library, so no build or installation is required.
-It is unlikely that `text_view` will remain a header-only library in the future, so at
+It is unlikely that [Text_view] will remain a header-only library in the future, so at
 some point, a build and installation step will be required.

-`text_view` currently has an exceedingly simple build system that is hard-coded to look
+[Text_view] currently has an exceedingly simple build system that is hard-coded to look
-for gcc and Origin at specific locations.
+for [gcc] and [Origin] at specific locations.
 This will change at some point in the future,
-but given the present gcc and Origin requirements, hasn't been a burden.
+but given the present [gcc] and [Origin] requirements, hasn't been a burden.
 The build
 system is currently used to build and run a few test programs.

 The following commands suffice to build and run the test programs: